Loituma Girl: Popularity

 On 10 July 2006, the Finnish newspaper Helsingin Sanomat reported that Loituma Girl had caused a resurgence in Loituma's popularity, and the band had received thousands of fan letters from around the world.

 Band member Timo Väänänen describes his initial reaction to the video:

 I first found out there was something going on when I looked at the statistics of my own web page and then I realized that something weird is happening because there is such a huge traffic there.
 And most of the traffic came from Russia and then I started to track down what is happening and then I found this video.
 And well, I have no idea what this video is about, and what this girl is about.

 The meme's author is widely believed to be the Russian Livejournal user "g_r_e_e_n", having posted a link to the meme on his LiveJournal feed on 23 April 2006 at 15:40.
 However, mentions of the meme online go as far back as April 20 of the same year.

 The song clip soon enjoyed overwhelming popularity in Russia as a ringtone.

 PRI's The World radio program covered the animation in a segment, in which they noted the clip's trance-inducing qualities.
 Patrick Macias, who was interviewed in the program, described the animation:

 This is basically a joke for someone who spends all of their time staring at a computer, made by people who spend all of their time staring at a computer.
 It's possible to read deeper meanings into it, but it sort of defeats the purpose because in the end it's just this hypnotic clip of animation.

 As with most Internet memes, numerous videos, remixes, and parodies have been inspired by the Flash animation.
 These may feature the animated background, the song clip, or otherwise reference the style of the animation.

-In August 2010, Disney Channel aired "Summer Belongs To You!", a one-hour television special for Phineas and Ferb.
-During the segment of the special where the cast visits Tokyo, Phineas and Ferb convince Stacy to participate in a dance and tune with them similar to "Caramelldansen".
-During the dance, Isabella can be spotted waving a leek in her hand, similar to the Loituma Girl.
+In August 2010, the Disney Channel aired "Summer Belongs To You!", a one-hour television special for Phineas and Ferb.
+During the segment of the special where the cast visits Tokyo, they participate in a dance to a song similar to "Caramelldansen", alongside Stacy's family.
+During the dance, Isabella can be spotted waving a leek in her hand, a direct reference to the Loituma Girl.

 In December 2010, Operation Leakspin played off the "Leekspin" meme during efforts to raise awareness of potentially important documents leaked by WikiLeaks.